OPR-group-BNITM/vimop/README.md

 Centrifuge is used to classify the reads.
 This helps to get an overview of how your metagenomics sample is composed.
-Centrifuge also classifies the contigs (see later) to get a rough idea about contigs that do not match anything in the reference data base or only partially.
+Centrifuge also classifies the contigs (see later) to get a rough idea about contigs that do not match anything in the reference database or only partially.
 Use `--centrifuge_do_classify false` to deactivate all centrifuge classifications and save time.

 Additionally, you can use the centrifuge classifications to remove reads (not contigs) that are non-viral to a given degree of confidence.